spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

             // Not yet implemented: you need to replace this comment with code for notifying the Player entity that it will receive health.

-            // Toggle health pack to its 'consumed' state SetIsActive(false);
+            // Toggle health pack to its "consumed" state SetIsActive(false);
         }
     }